What is a consolidated interim storage facility?

 We are regularly handling and transferring these canisters full of used nuclear fuel for utilities all over the country, and we have a personal interest in making sure the men and women working for us are protected, along with the surrounding communities.
 Ensuring radioactive material is isolated inside the canisters is accomplished through advanced materials science, precision engineering, and layered protection, not just thickness.
 Beginning inside, the first layer important to isolation is the canister’s basket with fixed neutron absorbers to maintain the used fuel in a known geometry.
 The canister’s stainless steel shell provides the main isolation barrier with carbon steel shield plugs at the ends and is sealed at the top end by two welded stainless steel lids providing redundant barriers to prevent leakage.
-Also, the used fuel canisters are always inside the additional barrier of another overpack, adding more layers of protection.
+Also, the used fuel canisters remain inside the additional barrier of another overpack, adding more layers of protection.
 During transportation, the transport cask surrounding the canister is specifically engineered with multiple barriers, including containment boundary, structural shell, gamma shielding material, and solid neutron shield.
 When the canister arrives at the ISP facility, the canister is transferred to its massive concrete storage overpack.
 The concrete storage overpack provides both physical protection and shielding for the canister inside to ensure any doses on and around the storage pads are well within exposure regulations.

 What about fuel that is damaged or high burn-up fuel?

-The storage and transportation systems are designed and licensed to safely handle high burn-up and damaged fuel.
+ISP is not seeking permission in this phase for high-burn up fuel.
+Regardless, the storage and transportation systems are designed and licensed to safely handle high burn-up and damaged fuel.
 In France alone, more than 21,000 High Burn-up used fuel assemblies have been safely delivered to the La Hague reprocessing facility without incident.

 Is there a radiation risk to people and communities during the transport of casks containing used nuclear fuel?